-The Cats & Dogs Dinner Company source their products from an MPI (Ministry of Primary Industries) licensed company which is audited as a Primary Processor.
+The Cats & Dogs Dinner Company source their products from MPI (Ministry of Primary Industries) licensed companies which are audited as Primary Processors.

-All of the meat product is fully traceable, and they have an extensive Risk Management Plan in place.
-It’s important to note that we do not buy from Secondary Processors or Retailers as they are not subject to the MPI regulations.
+All of the meat product is fully traceable back to source, and they have an extensive Risk Management Plan in place.
+It’s important to note that we do not buy from Secondary Processors (abattoirs) as they are not subject to the MPI regulations.

 The Cats & Dogs Dinner Company offers a wide range of raw products that include bone in pieces and minced cubes.
-The minced cubes are blends of whole animal, offal and muscle meats and contain less than 1mm diameter bone from game animals.
+The minced cubes are blends of whole animal; muscle meat, offal and bone (less than 1mm diameter) from game animals.
 Bone from game animals is of a lesser density than farm animal bone and is considered highly digestible.
 The density of the bone in our blends is comparative to that found in chicken necks.

-All of our pet food is wild caught, free range New Zealand game!
+Most of our pet food is wild caught, free range New Zealand game,

 Sourced from New Zealand, all wild rabbit is shot then gutted and chilled quickly.
 Rabbit meat is low in calories, cholesterol, saturated fats and sodium, and high in vitamin B12, calcium and phosphorus.